Formsort vs Typeform vs Jotform

 TL;DR:

-- Formsort helps PMs and marketers build highly complex, customizable funnels that increase conversion by 20-45%.
-Our studio lets you build secure forms with advanced logic; customize the design to match your brand’s look and feel; and integrate your form with your backend and favorite analytics tools (Segment, Fullstory, Google Analytics, etc.).
+• Formsort helps PMs and marketers build highly complex, customizable form funnels that increase conversion rates by 20-45%.
+Formsort's form builder lets you build secure forms with advanced logic; customize the design to match your brand’s look and feel; and integrate your form with your backend and favorite analytics tools (Segment, Fullstory, Google Analytics, etc.).
 Formsort’s the closest equivalent to custom engineering on the market - without, of course, the dependencies on internal engineering.

-- Basic form builders like Typeform and Jotform are great for simple use cases like waitlist sign-ups.
-They’re a step above Google forms, but you’ll hit a ceiling pretty quickly.
+• Basic form builders like Typeform and Jotform are great for simple use cases like waitlist sign-ups.
+They’re a step above Google forms, but you might hit a ceiling pretty quickly.
 Many Typeform and Jotform users graduate to Formsort once they’re ready to take greater control over their form’s style, logic and testing capabilities.

 Read on to learn more about each tool and decide which one is right for you.